AdobeDocs/experience-manager-guides.en/help/product-guide/api-reference/convert-to-dita-java.md

 ---
 # Java-based APIs for conversion workflow {#id175UB30E05Z}

+> [!NOTE]
+>
+> You can use Java-based APIs available in Experience Manager Guides to create custom plugins and extend out-of-the-box workflows.
+For detailed documentation on using the Java-based APIs, view [javadoc.io](https://javadoc.io/).

 The following Java-based APIs allow you to convert HTML and Word documents into DITA format.
 These APIs are available in the form of a bundle.
 You must include this bundle in your code to use these APIs.

 **Bundle details**: